ReeceGoding/Frustration-One-Year-With-R/README.md

     As for the other obscure ones – e.g. `simplify2array()`, `rapply()` – I honestly cannot recall ever using them or seeing them used.

-## The Community
+## 4.8 The Community

 There are some community issues that make R harder to learn and work with.
-Put together with the earlier issues, it means that help can often neither be found inside or outside of R.
+Put together with the earlier issues, it means that help can often neither be found inside nor outside of R.

 -   The community can’t agree on if we should be using base R’s data frames, the Tidyverse’s tibbles, or the `data.table` package.
 Even